Because highly sensitive people get overstimulated easily, the right therapist can help them navigate their internal and external worlds.

 Most people start therapy in a crisis, but you don’t have to wait until you are falling apart to get help.
-In fact, going to therapy when you are not at your breaking point can be a great opportunity to do some of the deeper work on yourself that might help you cope better with difficult experiences in the present and future.
+In fact, going to therapy when you are not at your breaking point can be a great way to start thriving as a highly sensitive person.
+It’s an opportunity to do the deeper work on yourself that will help you cope better with difficult experiences in the present and future.
 Here are some ways HSPs can benefit from therapy — with the right therapist, that is.

 6 Ways Highly Sensitive People Benefit From Therapy

 It’s been proven that depression and anxiety push people away from living in the present moment.
 Individuals with anxiety are continuously worried about the future while people with depression are often focused on what has happened in the past.
 Therapy can teach you how to live in the present mindfully and how to practice meditation.

 Your therapist can teach you to change your negative thought patterns and replace them with healthy, productive ones, which lowers stress levels and anxiety.
 When you learn how to relax and reframe your experiences, you can look at situations in new, less frightening ways, and develop better coping and problem-solving skills.
 This will allow mood and stress levels to naturally improve.

 The primary aim of psychotherapy for highly sensitive people is often to promote and support self-love.
 Many who are highly sensitive struggle with low self-esteem, for which they try to overcompensate for by setting extremely high — and sometimes unrealistic — standards for themselves.
 They get caught in vicious circles.
 These high standards mean that the highly sensitive person repeatedly experiences failing, which then has a negative effect on their sense of self.